UWPCE-PythonCert/PythonCertDevel/source/modules/EnvironmentOverview.rst

 Testing Your setup
 ==================

-If you have access to a command line, and Python installed, and a text editor or IDE ready to go -- here's how you can make sure it's all working correctly.
+If you have access to a command line, and Python installed, and a text editor or IDE ready to go, here's how you can make sure it's all working correctly.

 Python Interpreter
 ------------------